 The challenge of sewage sludge disposal

-We focus on efficiency and sustainability and create a new disposal method for sewage sludge.
+We are focusing on efficiency and sustainability and creating a new disposal method for sewage sludge.

-Our new sewage sludge mono-combustion plant has three objectives: We protect the environment, increase disposal reliability and at the same time extract a valuable raw material.
+The sewage sludge mono-combustion plant planned at Gersthofen Industrial Park has three objectives: to protect the environment, increase disposal reliability and simultaneously produce energy and other resources.

-The sewage sludge mono-combustion plant planned by MVV in the Gersthofen industrial park is primarily intended for the disposal of sewage sludge from municipal sewage treatment plants in the region.
-In addition, it is also possible to recover phosphorus from the incineration ash.
+The sewage sludge mono-combustion plant planned by MVV at Gersthofen Industrial Park is chiefly intended to dispose of sewage sludge from municipal sewage treatment plants in the region.
+At a later stage, it will also be possible to recover phosphorous from the residual ash.

-With our plant for the thermal recycling of sewage sludge, we meet the legal requirements for an environmentally friendly and resource-saving treatment of sewage sludge.
-The plant is designed for 85,000 tonnes of dewatered sewage sludge per year, so that operators of municipal sewage treatment plants in the region can be assured of permanent disposal.
+Our plant for the thermal treatment of sewage sludge will enable us to meet the legal requirements governing the environmentally compatible and resource-effective treatment of sewage sludge.
+The plant is designed for 85,000 tonnes of dewatered sewage sludge a year.
+This means that operators of municipal sewage treatment plants in the region can be assured of ongoing disposal reliability.

-Using state-of-the-art technology, we eliminate the pollutants contained in the sewage sludge.
-The combustion energy obtained is fed into the heat and power network system of the Gersthofen Industrial Park.
-In addition, the valuable raw material phosphorus, which is required, for example, for fertilizer production, can be recovered from the incineration ash.
+Using the latest technology, we eliminate the pollutants contained in the sewage sludge.
+The energy thereby produced is fed into the heat and power system at Gersthofen Industrial Park.
+In addition, the valuable resource of phosphorous, which is required, for example, to produce fertilisers, can be recovered from the residual ash.

-The sewage sludge recycling plant will safely comply with the strict limit values of the 17th BImSchV (Bundesimmissionsschutzverordnung - German Federal Immission Control Ordinance).
+The sewage sludge incineration plant will safely comply with the strict threshold values set out in the 17th German Federal Immission Control Ordinance (BImSchV).